-- Focal point of community brand
+- Downotown Swartz Creek has been the focal point of the community brand

 - RRC Certified status

 - Incentives package

 - New streetscape

 - New events

 - Back to the Bricks

 - Jeepers Creekers

 - Holland Square Movies

 WHAT CAN WE IMPROVE?

 HOUSING & DOWNTOWN LIVING

 A robust residential base is a key part of any successful downtown.
 A mix of housing types and sizes provides options for all the varied lifestyles that are part of a vibrant downtown.